KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/docs/ws1-inspect/README.md

 {% include "./1github.md" %}

 ## Clone a repository {#clone} <span class="navigate-top"><a href="#top" title="Take me to the top of page"><i class="fa fa-chevron-circle-up" aria-hidden="true"></i></a></span>
 Let's look at the same repository using a Git GUI tool called GitKraken.
-We'll clone the repository to our machines and see a unified visualization of the separate branches and paths we inspected earlier.
+We'll clone the repository to our machines and see a unified visualization of the separate branches and commits we inspected earlier.
 {% include "./2clone.md" %}

 <!-- trick markdown to give me a little space between these two sections of text -->